 My problem is that my legs sink when swimming breaststroke.
-While I was doing the breaststroke, my legs sink whenever after I kicked.
+While I was doing the breaststroke, my legs sank whenever, after I kicked.
 Is it because my kick is not strong enough?

 Thanks for contacting me with a question about your breaststroke technique.

-You could be right in your assumption that your breaststroke leg kick is not strong or powerful enough and that is the cause of your legs sinking as you swim.
+You could be right in your assumption that your breaststroke leg kick is not strong enough, and that is the cause of your legs sinking as you swim.

-Ensure that when you kick, you drive you heels back and around in a whip-like action.
+Ensure that when you kick, you drive your heels back and around in a whip-like action.
 The surface area of the underside of each foot and your heel should be facing backwards as if pushing away from the pool wall.
-That way they can push on the water to provide maximum power.
+That way, they can push on the water to provide maximum power.

-find this tricky then you can try the exercise with two kick boards, one held under each arm.
+If you find this tricky, you can try the exercise with two kickboards, one held under each arm.

-Do not be put off if you feel you are not moving at all.
-The kick boards provide resistance to the front and therefore they are an excellent way of helping to increase leg kick strength.
+Do not be put off if you feel you are not moving.
+The kickboards provide resistance to the front, and therefore, they are an excellent way of helping to increase leg kick strength.

-After each whip-like leg kick, the feet should then be pointed backwards and inline to provide a streamlined shape as they glide.
-If the feet remain turned out or toes remain turned up after the legs come together they will cause drag and almost certainly sink.
+After each whip-like leg kick, the feet should be pointed backwards and inline to provide a streamlined shape as they glide.
+If the feet remain turned out or toes remain turned up after the legs come together, they will cause drag and almost certainly sink.

-If possible ensure you submerge you face with each stroke, or at least keep you chin on the water surface and eyes facing forwards and not upwards.
-This will encourage and flatter and therefore more streamlined body position.
+If possible, ensure you submerge your face with each stroke or at least keep your chin on the water surface and your eyes facing forwards and not upwards.
+This will encourage and flatter and, therefore, more streamlined body position.

-Although breaststroke can be swum with the body at an angle in the water, if the angle is too steep then this results in increased frontal resistance.
-Combine this with a weak leg kick and you really will go nowhere fast!
+Although breaststroke can swim with the body at an angle in the water, if the angle is too steep, this results in increased frontal resistance.
+Combine this with a weak leg kick,, and you will go nowhere fast!